parthenon-hpc-lab/parthenon/docs/interface/Metadata.md

   shared between all instances of a variable in all `Containers` in a `DataCollection`.

-- If, in addition to `Metadata::FillGhosts`, `Metadata::Independent`
-  is set, the flux vector for the variable is allocated.
-In the current design, the flux is fundamental to communication, since flux corrections accross meshblocks utilize the flux buffer.
+- If `Metadata::WithFluxes` is set, the flux vector for the variable is allocated.
+Note that it is necessary to set both `Metadata::WithFluxes` and `Metadata::FillGhosts` to send flux corrections across meshblocks.

 ### Application Metadata Flags